 Adjustment Counselor, Southbridge Public Schools

-Assumption College has played a significant role in my success.
+Assumption University has played a significant role in my success.

 I thoroughly enjoyed my education and praise all the professors that I have had throughout my many years studying at Assumption.
 The professors are very dedicated and willing to help each student.
 Assumption’s professors want everyone to succeed.